KESTIO

 Sales Enablers Guide!

-KEY No. 3 - Data analysis
+KEY #3 - Data analysis

 Data analysis is particularly important for lead nurturing!

-What data is interesting to analyze?
+What data is worth analyzing?

-KEY No. 4: Expert advice
+KEY #4: Expert advice

 1. Take stock of your current marketing tools

-Next, define a more precise objective than the very general one of "generating leads": on which offer do you want to focus your efforts?
+Next, define a more precise objective than the very general one of "generating leads": which offer do you want to focus your efforts on primarily?

-3. Refocus on your buyer persona's expectations
+3. Refocus on the expectations of your 'buyer persona'.

 To define it, answer these questions:

-• What's your ideal customer's profile (Buyer Persona)?What are their objectives, desires or problems in relation to the offer you're proposing?
-What obstacles are likely to complicate their purchase, and how can you help them overcome them?
-What are their buying habits and preferred communication channels?
+• What is the typical profile of your ideal client (Buyer Persona)?
+What are their objectives, desires, or problems related to the offer you are providing?
+What obstacles are likely to complicate their purchase, and how can you help them overcome these obstacles?
+What are their purchasing habits and preferred communication channels?

-Discover the KESTIO webinars, where we discuss
+Discover KESTIO webinars, where we discuss

-all topics related to sales performance with our experts:
+All topics related to sales performance with our experts:

 Fabien Comtet, CEO

-Dominique Seguin, General Manager
+Dominique Seguin, CEO

 Nicolas Boissard, Marketing Director